speps/speps.github.io/content/articles/torus-trooper-part3.md

 }
 ```

-And an instance of `InputBackendSDL` passed where we create the `RecordablePad` instance.
+And an instance of `InputBackendSDL` passed where the `RecordablePad` instance is created.

 Note again that I've simplified the code to not support reversing the buttons and removed joystick support.
 These can be added later in a better way.
 I feel like it's important to get some progress instead of being stuck on details for now.

 ### Window management

 SDL is used for initializing the window and creating the OpenGL context.
 It's not difficult to isolate this the original code.
 Most of the SDL calls are done in the `Screen3D` class.
-For WebAssembly, we won't need a window as render directly to a HTML5 canvas element, so we'll stub most methods here.
+For WebAssembly, there's no need for a window as render directly to a HTML5 canvas element, so we'll stub most methods here.

 ### File system

-Given the small amount of files required by the game to be loaded on startup (and remember I removed images from that original list), we can embed these files.
+Given the small amount of files required by the game to be loaded on startup (and remember I removed images from that original list), it's possible to embed these files.
 D has a handy feature equivalent to C's `#include`.
 It's using the call `import(fileName)` to load a file to a byte array which is embedded into the executable.

 ```d
 string readText(string path) {